 There are two things I believe in when I write

-2. However, in the same token it is healthy to take a short break from writing… a break to breath, collect your thoughts and live life.
-(After all this is were we can get our most meaningful inspirations from)
+2. However, in the same token it is healthy to take a short break from writing… a break to breath, a break to collect your thoughts and to live life.
+(After all, this is were we can get our most meaningful inspirations from)

 After writing and editing a few chapters dealing with some really tough issues, I decided to take a week off.
 Take off from the novel and everything surrounding it.
 The process of creating this monster of a novel (I use that term with only my most loving endearment LOL!) has a been a real emotional journey for me.

-Even on my ‘Off’ days I have Cops and Alaska State Troopers playing in the background (An attempt to learn the ‘language, lingo, actions and behaviors’ of my characters’).
+But even on my ‘Off’ days I’m always thinking about my story and the characters in it.
+I have Cops and Alaska State Troopers playing in the background.
+All in an attempt to learn ‘language, lingo, actions and behaviors’ of my characters’.
 I’m also watching and listening to the interactions between people in my personal life and those in public spaces.

-More than I would like to admit, my mind is often on the story I am writing and the journey my characters are taking.
-However, this week I needed a respite from it all.
+More than I would like to admit, my mind is often on the story I’m writing about and the journey my characters are taking.
+However, this particular week I needed a respite from it all.
 Spending time with friends, reading, and being with my godchild was exactly what I needed.

 However, it didn’t take long for my book and characters to beckon me back.
 This time it came in the form a picture….58 of them.
 On February 3rd The New York Times featured a pictorial display of the work from a former New York City Police Officer Antonio Bolfo.
 I had never seen anything like it.
 They were beautiful and tragic all at the same time.
 Humanizing the people behind the ‘Force’.
 Helping us, the viewer get a glimpse of the trials they go through.

 In awe of his endurance to keep waking up each morning to do it all over again, it became one of the many reasons why I began writing my novel.
-When I saw Mr. Bolfo’s images, I was moved by the beauty and familiarity I saw in each of them.
+So when I saw Bolfo’s images, I was moved by the depiction of their heroism, fatigue, stress and comradery for each other.